 Research areas over the years: community informatics, health informatics, working and learning in combination, ICT-tools for different learning approaches, learning processes, online communities and online health communities.

 In late 2009, a web based stress management project took off at the department.
 It is an interdisciplinary research project with participants from both the area of computer and systems sciences/DSV and medicine/health.
 It is led by me in close cooperation with physiotherapist, Med.
 Dr, Associate Professor Hélène Sandmark, Ramazzini Research (prev. affiliated at DSV and Mälardalen University).
 The project has also been greatly supported by Prof. Jacob Palme and Gunnar Wettergren, DSV.
 The project aims at taking existing knowledge of stress and stress management and integrate it with knowledge of e-health communities, computer-mediated communication and collaborative learning online.
 The project presents its ideas regarding concept and web based design in some academic papers published in 2010-now (see publications below).
 A prototype of the web based stress management system has been introduced.
 We have also proposed extension of the web based system; prototypes of two mobile apps have been developed – one app to let users access the functions in the web based system more easily and the other to complement the system with a self-reflection tool.

-Since 2017 DSV participates in the EU/Marie Sklodowska-Curie Action research project called RISEWISE with a specific concern to explore how to support women with disabilities.
-Together with Associate Professor Sirkku Männikkö-Barbutiu and PhD Thomas Westin, we focus on accessibility and use of ICT for women with disabilities, with the aim to help them become more included in society and increase their health and quality of life.
+2017-2020 DSV participated in the EU/Marie Sklodowska-Curie Action research project called RISEWISE with a specific concern to explore how to support women with disabilities.
+Together with Associate Professor Sirkku Männikkö-Barbutiu and PhD Thomas Westin, we focused on accessibility and use of ICT for women with disabilities, with the aim to help them become more included in society and increase their health and quality of life.
 During 2018, we participated in the Vinnova Challenge-driven innovation project called Criteria for cognitive accessibility of digital interfaces (the first stage in the process) led by Funka, a Swedish organization in the field of accessibility.
 Our role was primarily to ensure that the work to produce accessibility criteria adhered to sound methods.